SPS-DRVN/gcp-gis-streaming/readme.md

-# what is this?
+# BigQuery GIS - A Mobility Data Use Case
-This repo contains a streaming GIS pipeline using GCP services (pubsub,cloud function and bigquery)
+This repo implements the GCP geospatial data ingestion and processing part of the solution described in https://drvnintelligence.com/bigquery-gis-looker-a-mobility-data-use-case/"
 ![diagram](./diagram.png)

 ## 1. Ingesting shapefiles into bigquery